 These will range from self-taught marketing “gurus” with no formal training to masters level educated and beyond.
 I would suggest you need someone educated to at least CIM (Chartered Institute of Marketing) Diploma level so they have a solid understanding of the mechanics of marketing.

-I’ve met countless ‘expert marketers’ who have worked with some large firms but have little to no clue of the real challenges small business owners juggle daily.
+I’ve met countless so-called expert marketers who have worked with some large firms but have little to no clue of the real challenges small business owners juggle daily.

 This will influence the level of ability required.